SE(3)-DiffusionFields: Learning cost functions for joint grasp and motion optimization through diffusion

 - it is common to rely on task-specific samplers that first generate samples close to low cost regions (??)

--> Common solution is to rely on task-specific samplers that provides samples from the low-cost regions before optimization.
+Think about a cost function that involves multiple objective.
+Such functions are typically computed with cross-entropy or contrastive divergnce.
+These create hard discriminating regions in the modeled data, leading to zero gradient in the region. -> Common solution is to rely on task-specific samplers that provides samples from the low-cost regions before optimization.

 Instead, the proposed method forms a smooth cost function that provides informative gradients in all the region.